Categories ideas for your health blog

 - To display your areas of expertise; and,

 - To promote your offerings.

-But, once you have a few different areas you blog about, or more than one thing for sale, you should consider creating blog categories.
+This is especially true once you have several blog posts or if you focus on more than topic.
+Once you have a few different areas you blog about or sell more products/programs/services on more than one topic, you should consider creating blog categories.

 Many of us are experts in a few, often related, areas.
-And it is these areas of expertise that people will be coming to your blog for.
+And it’s these areas of expertise that people will be coming to your blog for.

 What products, programs, and services do you offer?
+Do you have something for each area of expertise?
 Do you have blog content that aligns with each of those exact things?

 If not, you should!Do your blog posts and categories align with your offerings?
 They should! #contentmarketing Click To Tweet